hypermodularity/hypermodularity.com/README.md

 + Modularity and hypermodularity in Hardware development
 + Modularity and hypermodularity in the daily routine of a person working with people
 + Examples of usage between modularity and hypermodularity
++ The Benefits of using hypermodular approach
++ How to learn the Modular thinking approach?
++ How to learn the hypermodular thinking approach?

 + What is Modular Design
 + Modular Design in Different Forms